Frimley Park Hospital

 Please note the Saba Parking App cannot be used to register Blue Badge Parking

-- Another option is to drive up to the front door, drop off your client and go into Aldershot and park up (maybe at the Morrisons?).
+- Another option is to drive up to the front door, drop off your client, go into Aldershot and park up (maybe at the Morrisons?).
 They can call you when they have finished.

 Parking – free